nkalyanpur/nkalyanpur.github.io/index.md

 layout: default
 ---
 <br><br>
 Hello, and thanks for visiting my page!
 I am a PhD student in the Department of Government at [The University of Texas at Austin](https://liberalarts.utexas.edu/government/), where I am also a Clyde Rabb Littlefield Distinguished Graduate fellow for the 2020-2021 academic year.
-I study the politics of business, primarily at the international level; I am particularly interested in the regulation of multinational enterprises, the political economy of firm-level trade and investment, and international economic law.
+I study the politics of business, primarily at the international level; topics of particular interest include lobbying, taxation, and commercial diplomacy.
 Some of my work has been accepted for publication in *International Organization* and *The Review of International Organizations*.
 I received a BA in Political Science from [Temple University](https://www.temple.edu/) in 2017.

-You can find my CV (last updated January 2021) [here](assets/Thrall_CV_Jan_2021.pdf).
+You can find my CV (last updated March 2021) [here](assets/Thrall_CV_March2021.pdf).

 #### Publications
 **[Public-Private Governance Initiatives and Corporate Responses to Stakeholder Complaints](assets/T1_sept_2020.pdf)** Forthcoming, *International Organization*.